AppliedLogicSystems/ALSProlog/docs/docs/guide/6-ObjectPro-Object-Oriented-Programming.md

 backtracking.
 Each object belongs to a class from which it obtains its methods.
 Classes are arranged in a hierarchy, with lower classes inheriting methods from parent classes.
 The behavior of an object is determined by two aspects:

-* The object’s state, and
+* The object's state, and
-* The object’s methods.
+* The object's methods.

-An object’s state is a frame-like entity consisting of named slots which can hold values.
+An object's state is a frame-like entity consisting of named slots which can hold values.
 The table below illustrates the state of a simple object:

 | slot name      | slot value |